2.1. Dues Deduction

 In cases of emergency when the foregoing procedure is not practical or in the best public interest, the County may adopt or put into practice immediately such measures as are required.
 At the earliest practicable date thereafter the Union shall be provided with the notice described in the preceding paragraph and be given an opportunity to meet with the appropriate management representatives.

-The County shall supply the Union, at no cost, a monthly report of the names and classes of all employees represented by the Union, indicating whether Union dues are being withheld from their pay checks as of the date the roster was prepared, whether names were added to or deleted from the previous lists, and whether each such change in status was due to leave of absence, termination or withdrawal from the Union.
-Social Security numbers will be provided for Union members only.
+The County shall supply the Union, at no cost, a monthly electronic and sortable list report of the names and classifications of all employees represented by the Union, indicating whether Union dues are being withheld from their pay checks as of the date the report was prepared, whether names were added to or deleted from the previous reports, and whether each such change in status was due to any type of leave of absence, termination or withdrawal from the Union

-2.9 The County shall notify the Union of employees who are on leave of absence status in excess of twenty-eight (28) days.
+2.11.
+The County shall notify the Union of employees who are on an unpaid leave of absence status in excess of twenty-eight (28) days.